CharGolden-Games/Funkin-Char-HUD/README.md

 - Add an entry to your character JSON in your character file add this after the name value, replacing `0xFF000000` with the hex color value you want:
 `"healthBarColor": "0xFF000000",`

+### Accuracy - Include Timing

+By default, the timing of your note hit is taken into account when doing accuracy calculations, if you want a more psych-like accuracy set `"includeTiming": true` to `"includeTiming": false`